 FLARE is the Department for Education’s national young SEND advisory group.

-FLARE, which stands for Friendship, Learning, Achieve, Reach and Empower, is a diverse group of disabled young people and young people with special educational needs (SEN), up to the age of 25 from across England who work together to share their views and experiences with the Department for Education and other organisations, helping them understand how disabled children and young people and children and young people with SEN want to receive the support and services they need.
+FLARE, which stands for Friendship, Learning, Achieve, Reach and Empower, is a diverse group of disabled children and young people and those with special educational needs (SEN), up to the age of 25 from across England who work together to share their views and experiences with the Department for Education and other organisations, helping them understand how disabled children and young people and children and young people with SEN want to receive the support and services they need.

 FLARE members are passionate about ensuring disabled children and young people have an equal say in the policies and practices that affect them and their families.
 FLARE and our other young people involved in regional groups within the programme play a key role in ensuring the voice and experiences of disabled children and young people are fully included in this work.